 Adhesives are just one of many substances which, when applied between two surfaces, will bond or seal them securely.
 More commonly referred to as glue, adhesives fall into two categories: natural and artificial.
 Generally, most modern adhesives are artificial, but various natural glues have been around for hundreds of years.

 Synthetic adhesives offer a wide range of advantages over natural adhesives, including consistency, bond strength, and adaptability.
-Today, adhesives are made from a variety of carefully-engineered chemical substances.
+Today, industrial adhesives are made from a variety of carefully-engineered chemical substances.
 As such, they are usually organized based on the adhesion methods they utilize.

 Apart from their adhesive characteristics, adhesives are also defined as reactive or non-reactive in nature.
 This simply refers to whether an adhesive undergoes a chemical reaction to harden.
 Some of the most common types of adhesives include epoxy, silicone, and acrylic, and the best choice between all will depend on the application in question.